Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies this tool should be called after aws_login_start, providing clear context.
-However, it does not explicitly state when NOT to use it or mention alternatives beyond the sibling relationship.
+The description implies it should be called after aws_login_start, but doesn't explicitly state when not to use it or mention alternatives like aws_whoami for checking identity without blocking.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.